knusperleicht/intellij-quasar/README.md

 # intellij-quasar
 <!-- Plugin description -->
 With the [Quasar Framework](https://quasar.dev/), you can effortlessly build high-performance & high-quality Vue.js 3 user interfaces.
 But sometimes, it is challenging to remember all the basic syntax of all the components.
-Therefore the IntelliJ quasar plugin is here to support you with predefined live templates and make your life easier.
+Therefore, the IntelliJ quasar plugin is here to support you with predefined live templates and make your life easier.
 <!-- Plugin description end -->